edlee123/optimized-cloud-recipes/recipes/ai-opea-multimodalqna-xeon/README.md

 `docker compose -f /opt/GenAIExamples/MultimodalQnA/docker_compose/intel/cpu/xeon/compose.yaml down`

-Modify the file `/etc/profile.d/opea.sh` to change the models used.
+Modify the file `opea.sh` to change the models used.
 After making the changes you want, re-source the environment variables by running:

-`. /etc/profile.d/opea.sh`
+`opea.sh`

 Then relaunch the containers with: